Find unused images in WordPress

 Before I dive into the solutions, let’s understand why this issue demands your attention.
 Unused images in WordPress can be a silent killer for your, your colleagues’, and your server’s efficiency.

-One strategy I am using to reduce this is by minifying files using the free online tool TinyPNG before uploading or a paid service like Shortpixel that reduces the file size of images in the media library.
+One strategy I am using to reduce this is by minifying files using the free online tool TinyPNG before uploading, or a paid service like Shortpixel that reduces the file size of images in the media library.
 Reduced image file sizes also come with the benefit of fast load times for your users.

 While file sizes only occasionally bother me, unused images occupy much of my mental space.
 When writing tutorials, I try to reuse existing images uploaded to other posts.
 I mostly find them through the media library search.
 When no one cleaned up the media library for some time, I often had to go through multiple old screenshots and set up our software to see if they were still up to date.
 I know that my colleagues have the same problem.